 While each educational facility will need to be built to meet the needs of learners, it’s important to keep these trends in mind in order to give your students a competitive edge in school and beyond.
 Working with a trusted, qualified construction firm that understands why these trends are important is the first step to creating or enhancing your facility.

-G. S. & S. is an expert in all school construction areas and experienced with architecture that takes the New Madrid fault into consideration.
-Our staff and construction crews have grown up in area schools for generations.
-We understand the tight timelines with school projects and we are experts in all school construction areas — get in touch with our team.
+Our staff and construction crews have grown up building area schools for generations.
+We understand the tight timelines with school projects and we are experts in all school construction areas — get in touch with our team .